AravGarg/kernel-hacking/ctf-challs/self-tips.md

 https://github.com/AravGarg/kernel-hacking/blob/master/ctf-challs/asisctf2020-sharedhouse/shared_distfiles/fs/exploit.c#L1

 # general tips

+if kaslr is off, then gs value is fixed, leak with a kernel panic, current_task_struct is at fixed offset from gs, get this from disassembly of _do_fork function. struct cred is at a fixed offset from the struct current_task_struct, get this by `p &(((struct task_struct*)0)->cred)`.
+Now we have address of struct cred.
+Overwrite this address to get root.

 setsid to 0 to get root->

 to access /sys/module/name_of_module/sections/.text for address of .text section of module